Robot72/robot72/README.md

 # Seeking Exciting Opportunities in EdTech Development 👯
-Hello there! 👋 I'm Robert, a passionate full-stack developer with a keen interest in the field of Education Technology (EdTech).
+Hiii! 👋 I'm Robert, a passionate full-stack developer with a keen interest in the field of Education Technology (EdTech).
 I'm currently on the lookout for opportunities to contribute my skills and expertise to innovative EdTech projects.

 ## Why EdTech?
 Education has always been a driving force in my life, and I believe in the transformative power of technology to enhance learning experiences.
 The opportunity to be part of a team that is making a positive impact in the education sector is incredibly motivating for me.